Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### Limitations

 Minimum confidence is not currently supported.
-However, the confidence is included as part of the response.
+The confidence is however included as part of the response.